-Some you already know me: whether from VIU, Shaw, or my volunteering on campaigns and executives over my 12 years in Nanaimo.
+Some of you already know me: whether from VIU, Shaw, or my volunteering on campaigns and executives over my 12 years in Nanaimo.
 Many more do not, so let's start there.
 My name is Peter.
-I am a former data analyst and project lead with Shaw Cable and long-time
+I am a former data analyst and project lead with Shaw Cable and

-Nanaimo resident.
+long-time Nanaimo resident.
 My focuses on council will be around transparency, sustainability, and working together.

 I know something about working together.
-In my time with Shaw, I was heavily involved in projects to unite cities and teams that each had
+In my time with Shaw, I was heavily involved in projects to unite cities and teams that

-their own priorities which were sometimes very much at odds.
+each had their own priorities which were sometimes very much at odds.

 We need to know that Nanaimo is not a city in isolation.
 Cities struggle with housing affordability, food security, crime, and drug use.
-Many of those cities have implemented solutions
+Many of those cities have implemented

-already, and some of those solutions have worked.
+solutions already, and some of those solutions have worked.

 Vancouver and Toronto have taken steps to cool their housing markets, where other cities have offered tax incentives for mixed low-income and market-rate developments.
-These are policies we could adapt
+These are policies we

 No food waste policies and incentives have been effective in other parts of the world by creating co-operation between grocery chains and fantastic charities like our own Loaves and Fishes food bank.

-Even our own city can serve as
+Even our own city

-an inspiration.
+can serve as an inspiration.
 Previous councils have consulted with communities to create low-barrier housing.
 The John Howard Society is offering our most vulnerable employment opportunities and cleaning up the city at the same time.

-While we're working on the immediate
+While we're working

-can help with finding homes for those already in need.
+cats, and dogs can help with finding homes for those already in need.